For Students

 Student Resources

 The MTA runs a comprehensive online teacher directory.
-Please use the link above to search our database of accredited teachers.
-The teachers listed on this website are fully qualified private music teachers.
+Please use the link below to search our database of qualified teachers. https://www.musicnsw.com.au/teacher-search/